-To assess the effectiveness of our sampling efforts at capturing ant richness, we computed species accumulation curves (SACs) for observed species richness.
-We used the "BiodiversityR" package (Kindt, 2022; Kindt & Coe, 2005) with parameters set to 100 permutations with the "exact" method and second-order jackknife with 95% confidence intervals (CIs).
-Additionally, mean ant abundance and richness were tested for significant differences between treatments using paired Student's t tests, where ant abundance was the count of individuals and richness was the number of unique species.
+To assess the effectiveness of our sampling efforts at capturing ant richness, we computed species accumulations curves (SACs) for observed species richness.
+We used the "BiodiversityR" package (Kindt and Coe 2005; Kindt 2022) with parameters set to 100 permutations with the "exact" method and second order jackknife with 95% confidence intervals (CI).
+Additionally, mean ant abundance and richness was tested for significant differences between treatments using paired student t-tests, where ant abundance was the count of individuals and richness was the number of unique species.